sioanik/dwellics-client/README.md

 5. **Firebase User Authentication**: Securely access personalized features by signing in with Firebase user authentication.

 ## NPM Package Used:
-1. [Insert npm package name here]
+1. AOS Package,
-2. [Insert npm package name here]
+2. Swiper slider
-3. [Insert npm package name here]
+3. Animate.css

 We are committed to providing you with a seamless and efficient real estate experience.
 Start your journey with Dwellics Real Estate today!